You have several options for admission to U of I as an international student:

 Graduate Academic Requirements

-Graduate school applicants must possess the equivalent of a U.S. bachelor's degree, with a minimum overall Grade Point Average (GPA) of 3.0 on a 4.0 scale.
+Graduate school applicants must possess the equivalent of a U.S. bachelor's degree, with a minimum overall GPA of 3.0 on a 4.0 scale.

 Students must meet criteria set by U of I Graduate Admissions, as well as individual academic departments.